TrezorHannes/VPS-LNBits-Wireguard/README.md

    - To deactivate your WG-Tunnel, just call `sudo wg-quick down wg0`
    - If you like the results, you can make the WG-Tunnel permanent and activate itself automatically after a reboot, with the following two commands similar to the server setting earlier: first deactivate the current tunnel if running, with `sudo wg-quick down wg0`, then add it to your systemd startup-routine with `sudo systemctl enable wg-quick@wg0.service` and `sudo systemctl start wg-quick@wg0.service`, and check the status with `sudo systemctl status wg-quick@wg0.service`

 The tunnel between your LND Node and your VPS VPN is established.
-If you need to troubleshoot, call the systemctl journal via `sudo journalctl -u wg-quick@wg0.service`
+If you need to troubleshoot, call the systemctl journal via `sudo wg show`

-### 7) LND Node: LND adjustments to listen and channel via VPS VPN Tunnel
+### LND Node: LND adjustments to listen and channel via VPS VPN Tunnel
 We switch Terminal windows again, going back to your LND Node.
 A quick disclaimer again, since we are fortunate enough to have plenty of good LND node solutions out there, we cannot cater for every configuration out there.
 Feel free to leave comments or log issues if you get stuck for your node, we'll be looking at the two most different setups here.
 But this should work very similar on _MyNode_, _Raspibolt_ or _Citadel_.

 Be very cautious with your `lnd.conf`.
 Make a backup before with `cp /mnt/hdd/lnd/lnd.conf /mnt/hdd/lnd/lnd.bak` so you can revert back when things don't work out.